 PTI Expected Standards of Behavior

-Those who take part in [Post-Transition IANA] PTI processes, including Board, staff, customers and all others who interact with PTI, undertake to:
+Those who take part in [Post-Transition IANA] PTI processes and activities, including Board, staff, customers and all others who interact with PTI, undertake to:

 Act in accordance with PTI’s Bylaws.
-In particular, participants undertake to act within the purpose of PTI and in the spirit of the values contained in the Bylaws.
+In particular, participants undertake to act within the purpose of PTI as articulated in PTI’s Bylaws.

-Adhere to PTI’s conflict of interest policies.
+Adhere to PTI’s conflict of interest policy.

-Treat all participants in PTI processes equally, irrespective of nationality, gender, racial or ethnic origin, religion or beliefs, disability, age, or sexual orientation; participants in PTI processes should treat each other with civility both face-to-face and online.
+Treat all participants in PTI processes and activities equally, irrespective of nationality, gender, racial or ethnic origin, religion or beliefs, disability, age, or sexual orientation; participants in PTI processes and activities should treat each other with civility both face-to-face and online.

-Respect all participants in PTI processes equally, behave in a professional manner and demonstrate appropriate behavior.
+Respect all participants in PTI processes and activities equally, behave in a professional manner and demonstrate appropriate behavior.
 PTI strives to create and maintain an environment in which people of many different backgrounds and cultures are treated with dignity, decency, and respect.
-Specifically, participants in PTI’s processes must not engage in any type of harassment.
+Specifically, participants in PTI’s processes and activities must not engage in any type of harassment.
 Generally, harassment is considered unwelcome hostile or intimidating behavior — in particular, speech or behavior that is sexually aggressive or that intimidates based on attributes such as race, gender, ethnicity, religion, age, color, national origin, ancestry, disability or medical condition, sexual orientation, or gender identity.

-Act in a reasonable, objective and informed manner when participating in PTI-related processes.
-This includes regularly attending all scheduled meetings and exercising independent judgment based solely on what is in the overall best interest of Internet users and the stability and security of the Internet’s system of unique identifiers, irrespective of personal interests and the interests of the entity to which an individual might owe their appointment.
+Act in a reasonable, objective and informed manner when participating in PTI processes and activities.
+This includes attending scheduled meetings and exercising independent judgment based solely on what is in the overall best interest of PTI or PTI’s ability to carry out the purposes of the Internet Corporation for Assigned Names and Numbers (“ICANN”) by performing the IANA functions on behalf of ICANN, irrespective of personal interests and the interests of the entity to which an individual might owe their appointment.

 Listen to the views of all stakeholders when considering recommendations that will impact PTI.
-PTI’s processes are based in a unique multi-stakeholder environment.
-Those who take part in the PTI process must acknowledge the importance of all stakeholders and seek to understand their points of view.
+PTI’s processes and activities take place in a unique multi-stakeholder environment.
+Those who take part in PTI processes and activities must acknowledge the importance of all stakeholders and seek to understand their points of view.

 Work to build consensus with other stakeholders in order to find solutions applicable to the work and operation of PTI.
-Those who take part in the PTI processes must take responsibility for ensuring the success of the multi-stakeholder model by trying to build consensus with other participants.
+Those who take part in the PTI processes and activities must take responsibility for ensuring the success of the multi-stakeholder model by trying to build consensus with other participants.

 Facilitate transparency and openness when participating in decision-making processes.